‘Evil is cumming…’

 A British DVD release by Studio Canal was released on 4th April 2016.

 Walmart insisted on changing the title to Heavy Metal Apocalypse.
-Walmart sells guns.
-Guns kill people.
-Movies don’t.
+This is the same Walmart that sells guns.
+Guns can be used to kill people.
+Movies can’t.
+Walmart censorship sucks.